 Room sizes and perks go up from there, with multiple levels of larger suites.
 Some have terrific terraces with a panoramic view, plus an extra room to put the kids in.
 Speaking of kids, there’s a family pool with a shallow section, a small playground, and a kid’s club.

-There are a few minor oddities in the resort, like the Sunset Bar closing before sunset and a charge for the coffee packets (30 pesos) and teabags (20 pesos) in the room.
+There are a few minor oddities in the resort, like the Sunset Bar closing before sunset and a charge for the coffee packets (30 pesos) and teabags (20 pesos) in the room when I stayed.
+Maybe now that they’re all-inclusive, there’s no way to nickel and dime on these things.
 Wi-Fi is free and usually works well though, plus the fridge gets stocked with soda, beer, bottled water, and snacks.
-At turndown, there’s a nice chocolate and a bucket of ice.
+At turndown, there’s nice chocolate and a bucket of ice.

-Review by editor and travel destination expert Tim Leffel, who was hosted by Coral Beach Hotel while a guest of Mexico Tourism during their annual Tianguis travel fair.
+Review by editor and travel destination expert Tim Leffel, who was hosted by Grand Fiesta Americana Coral Beach Hotel while a guest of Mexico Tourism during their annual Tianguis travel fair.
 Photos by Leffel except for the spa shot, courtesy of Fiesta Americana.